Natural Shelf Rock: Closest Thing to a Chunk of Real Reef

 For aquarists, premium shelf rock is irregularly shaped (not round cobbles) and low-density (lightweight and highly porous).
 In these respects, it is hard to find an artificial material that performs like the real thing.
 Our Natural Shelf Rock is premium, hand-selected wild rock.
 Versatile and attractive, you can add this rock to your existing reef structure or erect a totally new hardscape.
 It is devoid of organisms that can die if covered by live rock and corals.
 Allowed to mature and become colonized by various algae and sessile invertebrates, the exposed upper surfaces of Natural Base Rock transform into beautiful “live” rock.
 As the very foundation of your reef, you’ll never regret an effort to obtain the finest base material!

-Natural Base Rock Information:
+Natural Shelf Dry Live Rock Information:

 This top-quality rock is sustainably extracted from ancient fossilized Florida reefs.
-As evident from their composition and their distinctive striations, these deposits were once part of a massive coral reef structure.
+As evident from their composition and distinctive striations, these deposits were once part of a massive coral reef structure.

 Please contact us to inquire about extra large pieces!